Neo-vortex/Neo-Vortex/README.md

 I'm an Eager  Backend/Frontend developer from Iran.

-Skills: C# / .NET / NativeAOT/ System Programming/ IOT / C++/ C / Fortran/ Blockchain
+Skills: C# / .NET / NativeAOT/ IOT / C++/ Blockchain

 - 📫 How to reach me: neo.vortex@pm.me
 - ⚡ Fun fact: The more you code, the more you like it!